tairesu/Assignment_Project_Tyrese_tyresec2/README.md

 ## A9 Updates

 - I created the `daily_usage` fbv, and  `daily_usage_png` fbv to return the JSON data of card usages grouped by date,  and generate a matplotlib based chart (from the data) respectively.
 For ease of use, I built `daily_usage` to contain labels (the x values) and value (the y values).

+## A10 External APis

+- I used this [QR Code API](https://goqr.me/api/) to create the QR codes that will be adhered to the back of my digital cards.
+Sending a GET request with the `format` parameter `=svg`, and the `data` parameter to a generated URL (the same as the `card_detail_view` urlpattern) returns the raw svg code for a unique qr code.
+I made Javascript responsible for handling this raw svg code by building a blob object, a temporary URL for that blob object, and an anchor tag with download capabilities.

+- In the event that the Api response's status code is not 200, my application hides the anchor tag and it's JS dependencies